 These subjects are for the accommodation of priests, but do not include accommodation designed for one priest or any presbytery situated amongst and similar to dwelling houses.
-Such accommodation should be treated as a dwelling and entered in the Council Tax Valuation List.
+Where such accommodation falls under the definition of a dwelling in terms of Council Tax legislation, appropriate entries should be made in the Council Tax Valuation List.